Water supply and sanitation in Yemen: Rural water supply and sanitation

-Concerning rural water supply and sanitation, in a Cabinet Decree (Decree #21 of November 22, 2000) the government ratified a Policy Statement, emphasizing the principles demand-responsiveness, decentralized community-based management and cost recovery.
-The General Authority for Rural Electricity and Water (GAREW) was responsible for promoting rural water supply and electrification at that time.
-In 2003 GAREW was also separated along sector lines and the GARWSP created for water supply.
+Regarding rural water supply and sanitation, the government formalized a policy (Decree #21 of November 22, 2000), which emphasized the principles of demand-responsiveness, decentralized community-based management and cost recovery.
+At that time, the General Authority for Rural Electricity and Water (GAREW) was responsible for overseeing rural water supply and electrification infrastructure.
+In 2003 GAREW became a separate sector, leading to the creation of the General Authority for Rural Water Supply Projects (GARWSP), responsible specifically for water and sanitation.
+While GARWSP remains the formal government authority, its capacity has been reduced massively since the escalation of conflict in 2015.
+The authority is currently fragmented between several administrative entities in Aden and Sana'a.
+In practice, the rural service delivery has moved from centralized state management to localized, community-managed systems and international humanitarian aid interventions.

-Water Resources Management: 2002 Water Law
+Water resources management: 2002 water law

-In July 2002 Law No. 33 of 2002 was passed.
-It deals with water resources management, not with drinking water supply and sanitation.
-However, it provides a framework to preserve water resources that are essential for the sustainability of water services.
+Law No. 33 of 2002 which deals with water resources management passed in July 2002.
+While the legislation did not oversight drinking water supply and sanitation, it provided a framework to preserve water resources that are essential for the sustainability of water services.
 An Arabic copy is available on the Yemeni Public Prosecutor's website, together with a copy of the Environment Law No. 26 of 1995.
 The context of the water law is described as follows:

 “Historically, management of water resources in the Republic of Yemen has been inadequate, with some of the key problems being: water and property rights are not clearly defined; the problems of groundwater mining have led to abstraction rates that exceed recharge by about 80% on average, and in some places abstraction exceeds recharge by 400%; charges for water use are low, or non-existent; water usage is distributed 93% for irrigation purposes, 5% for domestic use, and 2% for industry, and political and economic upheaval over the past decade has resulted in limited institutional capacity, particularly to bring water demand in line with availability.
-As a major step forward in the process of securing improved water resources management, the Government of the Republic of Yemen have prepared a Water Law, which was ratified by the House of Representatives in July 2002.”
+As a major step forward in the process of securing improved water resources management, the Government of the Republic of Yemen has prepared a Water Law, which was ratified by the House of Representatives in July 2002.”

 National water conservation campaign (2008)

-In 2008 NWRA launched a national water conservation campaign in partnership with the German development organisation GTZ and the United Nations Development Programme.
-The campaign's figurehead was a cartoon character in the shape of a raindrop.
-His name, Rowyan, means "I've had enough water" in Arabic.
+In 2008, the National Water Resources Authority (NWRA) launched a national water conservation campaign in partnership with the German development organisation GIZ (formerly GTZ) and the United Nations Development Programme (UNDP).
+The campaign featured a raindrop-shaped cartoon character named Rowyan (رويان), which derived from the Arabic word meaning "quenched" or "well-watered."